metal0/cf-zt-split-tunnels-easy-config/README.md

 192.168.64.0/18
 192.168.128.0/17
 ```
-(and will also delete the default `192.168.0.0/16` block)
+(and will also delete the default `192.168.0.0/16` block provided by Cloudflare)

 ## Okay cool, but why bother, you can easily do this manually.
-Because Cloudflare doesn't provide a super easy way to replicate split tunnel configurations across different device profiles, and I personally need at least 5-6 profiles for my use-case, each of them with different routes available.
+Because Cloudflare doesn't provide a super easy way to replicate split tunnel configurations across different device profiles via their dashboard, and I personally need at least 5-6 profiles for my use-case, each of them with different routes available.

+Doing this work "by hand" proved far more time-consuming than writing this simple script to do it for me.

 # How to use it?